The first 30 seconds of an incoming patient call can make or break your practice.

 Losing just 3% of your patient volume can conservatively equate to over $150,000 a year in lost revenue.
 The only way for you to be absolutely sure about how your patients are being treated over the phone is for you to have a telephone etiquette plan in place.
 The good news is that it’s relatively easy to implement one, if you know how…

 That’s where customer service expert and consultant, Tracy Bird, FACMPE, CPC, CPMA, CEMC, CPC-I, comes in.
-On Thursday, February 4th at 1pm ET, during her live online training, Tracy will walk you through how to effectively identify where your practice’s front desk phone etiquette is falling short and exactly how to correct it.
+During her live online training, Tracy will walk you through how to effectively identify where your practice’s front desk phone etiquette is falling short and exactly how to correct it.
 You’ll receive proven training tools that will help ensure your staff are effectively trained.

 This upcoming, 60-minute online training will provide your practice with proven front desk phone etiquette—at a time when it counts the most.
 Here are just a few of the expert tactics you’ll receive by attending this training: